Note: The footnotes are inactive, but you can view them by scrolling to the bottom.

 In the second chapter, “Of the Dawn of Freedom,” Dubois explores the period after the Civil War until 1872, highlighting both the achievements and defects of the Freedmen’s Bureau.
 He recalls how former slaves fought in the Union army, created mutual aid societies, and struggled to educate themselves with and without Bureau support.
 His account squarely documents the tenacity of black people, and the seriousness with which they took their own lives and freedom.
 DuBois’ testimony to black humanity and agency despite societal handicaps continues throughout the book.
 In his chapter Of the Training of Black Men, for example, he discusses the development of industrial and common education for blacks in the south, noting the remarkable progress made amongst black college graduates and professionals in just five decades.

-In the last chapter “Of the Sorrow Songs,” DuBois poetically describes the power and history of the Spirituals, which he characterizes as “the music of an unhappy people, of the children of disappointment; they tell of death and suffering and unvoiced longing toward a truer world, of misty wanderings and hidden ways.”
+In the last chapter, “Of the Sorrow Songs,” DuBois poetically describes the power and history of the Spirituals, which he characterizes as “the music of an unhappy people, of the children of disappointment; they tell of death and suffering and unvoiced longing toward a truer world, of misty wanderings and hidden ways.”
 Thus, he provides a counter argument for whites at the time that portrayed blacks as being content with their captivity and abuse.
 Again, DuBois uses his broad knowledge of history to humanize black people by illustrating their contributions to American music, their industry (he recalled how the Fisk Jubilee Singers used their concerts to raise money to support Fisk University), and their humanity.

 Finally, DuBois summarizes his appeal to white America on behalf of black humanity when he cites black contributions to America: “Our song, our toil, our cheer, and warning have been given to this nation in blood brotherhood.
 Are not these gifts worth the giving?
 Is not this work and striving?
 Would America have been America without her Negro People?”

 Yet, Souls represented more than a plea to white America for understanding, validation or recognition of Black humanity.
 W.E.B.
 DuBois, ever the scholar-activist-propagandist, used Souls to raise serious criticism of Booker T. Washington, specifically the “Tuskegee Wizard’s” endorsement of industrial education for southern Blacks and the political implications of this model.
-Given Washington’s popularity coming off his speech at the 1895 Atlanta Cotton States and International Exposition, and the expansive financial and political networks at Washington’s disposal, DuBois’ challenge was both bold and risky.
+Given Washington’s popularity following his speech at the 1895 Atlanta Cotton States and International Exposition, and the expansive financial and political networks at Washington’s disposal, DuBois’ challenge was both bold and risky.
 Interestingly, DuBois initial reaction to Washington’s speech was complimentary as noted in the congratulatory letter he dispatched to Washington: “Let me heartily congratulate you upon your phenomenal success at Atlanta it was a word fitly spoken.”

 What then were DuBois’ concerns with Booker T. Washington?
 Reflecting on this question, DuBois recalls Washington’s almost exclusive access to white philanthropy and his role as sole Black advisor to white politicians.
-In addition, DuBois and other Black intellectuals at the time resented what appeared to be the ‘Tuskegee Machine’s’ tendency to exert coercive control over the Black and white press.
+In addition, DuBois and other Black intellectuals at the time resented what appeared to be the ‘Tuskegee Machine’s’ tendency to exert coercive control over the Black and (to a smaller degree) white press.
 According to DuBois, Washington exerted such power and influence that his approval or disapproval affected the hiring, receipt of philanthropy and recommendation of Black people for positions.

 In a March 1905 personal letter to Oswald Garrison Villard (owner at the time of the New York Evening Post) DuBois responds to Villard’s challenge that DuBois provide proof of his charges against Washington.
-DuBois alleges among other things that Washington and his agents purchase newspapers antagonistic to him, use political patronage to reward and or punish, offer bribes to control the direction of newspaper editorials favorable to Washington, etc.
+DuBois alleges among other things that Washington and his agents purchase newspapers antagonistic to him, use political patronage to reward and or punish people, offer bribes to control the direction of newspaper editorials favorable to Washington, etc.

-Of course, Dubois’ concern with Washington transcended questions of the latter’s political coercion and corruption.
+Of course, Dubois’ concern with Washington transcended questions of the latter’s political integrity.
 In a larger sense, DuBois also took issue with the Hampton-Tuskegee model of education widely promoted by Washington.
 As we will see, this industrial education model implied a problematic Black labor, social and political presence that directly conflicted with DuBois vision.
 In “The Conservation of Races” (1897), DuBois advocated that Blacks embrace the race concept, develop themselves individually and collectively, and most of all, develop and promote their cultural uniqueness rather than amalgamate into white culture.
 In a moving passage that anticipates the nationalist call of Marcus Garvey and later advocates of Black Power, DuBois proclaims:

 It is our duty to conserve our physical powers, our intellectual endowments, our spiritual ideals; as a race we must strive by race organization, by race solidarity, by race unity to the realization of that broader humanity which freely recognizes differences in men, but sternly, deprecates inequality in their opportunities of development.
 For the accomplishment of these ends we need race organizations: Negro colleges, Negro newspapers, Negro business organizations, a Negro school of literature and art, and an intellectual clearing house, for all these products of the Negro mind, which we may call a Negro Academy.
 Not only is all this necessary for positive advance, it is absolutely imperative for negative defense.
 Let us not deceive ourselves at our situation in this country.
 Weighted with a heritage of moral iniquity from our past history, hard pressed in the economic world by foreign immigrants and native prejudice, hated here, despised there and pitied everywhere ; our one haven of refuge is ourselves..